Wichtig

 Table Example Symbols: An example of a table that defines the feature types and the kind of symbology you would use for each.

 4.10.
-Etwas zum nachdenken
+Etwas zum Nachdenken

 If you don’t have a computer available, you can use transparency sheets and a 1:50 000 map sheet to experiment with different symbology types.
 For example place a transparency sheet over the map and using different coloured koki pens, draw in red all contour lines below 900 m (or similar) and in green all lines above or equal to 900 m.
 Can you think of how to reproduce other symbology types using the same technique?